fkhadra/react-contexify/README.md

 |onClick    |function|	   |✘	    |Callback when the item is clicked
 |data	  |any	   |       |✘	    |Additional data that will be passed to the callback

+### `onClick`

+When an you select an Item your callback will receive 3 parameters: `targetNode`, `refs`, `data`.

+- if you wrap a single react component refs will be the mounted instance of the wrapped component
+- If you wrap more than one component refs will be an array of ref

+**ref will be an instance of the react component only if the component is declared as a class**

+If you use any flux store like redux or mobx stick with it.

+For more details about ref please read [this](https://facebook.github.io/react/docs/refs-and-the-dom.html)

 ## Separator (Type : React Component)

-Separator component don't expect any props.
+Don't expect any props.
 It's just a separator xD.

 `<Separator />`